 There’s a lot to think about.
 In addition to field-naming conventions (think “F.Name” in Data Set 1 vs “First Name” in Data Set 2) or alias values (CA vs California), you also need some way to recognize that Janet Smith (maiden name) and Jane Johnson (married name) are actually the same person.

 The picture gets even more complicated when you want to start matching offline records to online data, like the digital ads that Jane was exposed to.
 To put these data sets together, you need a privacy safe approach to recognition and data connectivity that anonymizes your records before matching and linking your data.

-This is the process of connecting the identities assigned to people and devices in one platform, the identities assigned to people and devices in every other platform.
-This is the heart of people-based marketing.
+Data matching is the process of connecting the anonymized identities assigned to people and devices in one platform and the anonymized identities assigned to people and devices in every other platform.
+This is what powers people-based marketing.

-For instance, you could match cookie data from your website to CRM data about your customers and make sure Joe Customer gets treated like Joe Customer deserves, whenever he’s on your site.
-To comply with privacy regulations and best practices, offline data needs to be anonymized before it can be matched to online devices or digital IDs.
+For instance, you could match CRM data about your customers to cookie data from your website to make sure Joe Customer gets treated like Joe Customer deserves, whenever he’s on your site.
+To protect users privacy, comply with regulations, and adhere to industry best practices, offline data needs to be anonymized before it can be matched to online devices or digital IDs.

 Data onboarding is when you match data collected offline to data collected online.

 Your offline customer data can include first-party information, like purchase data (collected in-store) or call center data, and third-party information like demographics and buyer propensities.

 This offline data is matched to online devices and digital IDs in a privacy-safe way, then delivered to the ad platforms, DMPs, and social channels where you run your campaigns.
 The process enables more strategic cross-channel and omnichannel campaigns.

 There’s a 5-minute guide to Data Onboarding right here.